lammps/lammps/doc/src/fix_pimd.rst

 with P beads in each ring-polymer, the total number of NH thermostats would be 3 x N x P x Nc.

+Fix *pimd/langevin* implements a Langevin thermostat in the normal mode representation, and also provides a barostat to sample the NPH/NPT ensembles.

 .. note::

-   Fix *pimd/nvt* implements a complete velocity-verlet integrator combined with NH massive chain thermostat, so no other time integration fix should be used.
+   Both these *fix* styles implement a complete velocity-verlet integrator combined with a thermostat, so no other time integration fix should be used.

-   Fix *pimd/langevin* implements a complete velocity-verlet integrator combined with Langevin thermostat in the normal mode representation, and also provides a barostat to sample the NPH/NPT ensembles.

 The *method* keyword determines what style of PIMD is performed.
 A value of *pimd* is standard PIMD.
 A value of *nmpimd* is for